 \change{After determining the number of PBHs that should be simulated within the LOS for a given field, $N_{\text{PBH}}$, we assign each PBH a distance along the LOS, $r$, using inverse transform sampling \citep[e.g.,][]{Press:1988} to assign each PBH a galactocentric radius based on a numerical approximation of the cumulative distribution function of the normalized dark matter density function.
 Each PBH galactocentric radius is then converted to a heliocentric distance along the LOS, $r$, which falls directly on the LOS (see left panel of Figure \ref{fig:visual} for a single PBH example).}

 \change{Each PBH then needs two additional dimensional quantities for a final 3D position within the LOS cylinder.
-We begin by projecting each PBH onto a circular cross-section of the LOS cylinder at sampled distance $r$, then, assuming an isotropic distribution in projection, we can sample radial and angular component values for each PBH (see middle panel of Figure \ref{fig:visual} for a single PBH example).
-For each PBH, a radial distance (from the center axis of the LOS cylinder to the projected field radius, $R$) is sampled proportional to the area of the cylindrical cross-section ($\pi \hat{R}^2$), while an angular component is uniformly sampled between [0, 2$\pi$].}
+We project each PBH onto a circular cross-section of the LOS cylinder at sampled distance $r$, then, assuming an isotropic projection distribution, we sample radial and angular component values for each PBH (see middle panel of Figure \ref{fig:visual} for a single PBH example).
+For each PBH, radial distance (from the center axis of the LOS cylinder to the projected field radius, $R$) is sampled proportional to the cylindrical cross-sectional area ($\pi \hat{R}^2$), while an angle is uniformly sampled between [0, 2$\pi$]\footnote{This cumulative integration technique neglects correlation between mass and dark matter halo location (as dynamical friction forces on an extended PBH mass spectrum might introduce).}.}

-\change{The result of this sampling process\footnote{This cumulative integration technique neglects correlation between PBH mass and PBH location in the dark matter halo (as might be introduced through dynamical friction forces on an extended PBH mass spectrum).} is a cylinder along the LOS populated with the number of PBHs determined by Equation \ref{eq:num pbh}, following that of the halo profile in Equation \ref{eq:rho}.
+\change{The result of this sampling process is a cylinder along the LOS populated with the number of PBHs determined by Equation \ref{eq:num pbh}, following that of the halo profile in Equation \ref{eq:rho}.
 We performed convergence checks on the discritized space and find that as you pass over the galactic center, distances within $\approx 0.157$ $kpc$ of the center cause the density to converge, so for our simulations we do not go below this distance radially from the galactic center.
 Before velocity assignment, we mask out PBHs that cannot be observed by cutting out PBHs which fall outside of the survey light cone (i.e., solid angle).
 An example of this cut is shown in the right panel of Figure \ref{fig:visual}.}